 Criterion 1 - Scientific Thought First, select whether the project is either an experiment, study, or innovation.
 Refer to rubric below to determine the level of the project by matching the description with the project.
-Score 45 Experiment Investigation undertaken to test one or more hypotheses.
+45 Experiment Investigation undertaken to test one or more hypotheses.
 Innovation The development and evaluation of models or innovative devices using approaches from fields of technology or engineering.
 Study A collection and analysis of data showing evidence of a correlation, or pattern of scientific interest.
-Sco (Cirde ore one) Below Level 1 - Low Does not adequately meet the Level 1 criteria.
+Sc (Circl ore le On Below Level 1 - Low Does not adequately meet the Level 1 criteria.
 Does not adequately meet the Level 1 criteria.
 Does not adequately meet the Level 1 criteria.
-15 1 18 1 6 17 9 20 Level 1 - Acceptable Duplication and reporting of an experiment to test a previously confirmed hypothesis.
-Building models or other devices that duplicate existing technology; minimal reporting Study and presentation of printed material related to the basic issue 21 2 24 2 2 23 5 26 Level 2 - Fair Extension of a known experiment through modification of its procedure, data collection, analysis or application.
+15 1 18 1 Level 1 - Acceptable 365 Duplication and reporting of an experiment to test a previously confirmed hypothesis.
+Building models or other devices that duplicate existing technology; minimal reporting Study and presentation of printed material related to the basic issue 21 Z 24 Z 7.5% Level 2 - Fair 188 Extension of a known experiment through modification of its procedure, data collection, analysis or application.
 Make improvement to an existing technology or use an existing technology for new applications.
 Study of material collected through compilation of, or expansion of, existing data.
 The study attempts to address a specific issue.
-8 29 1 32 Level 3 - Good A new/modified approach to the design, or application of an existing experiment with control of some variables.
+27 2 30 3 Level 3 - Good A new/modified approach to the design, or application of an existing experiment with control of some variables.
 Design and built an innovative adaptation of an existing technology for a new application.
 Study based on new observations and research of a previously studied topic.
 Appropriate analysis of data and correlations made.
-33 3 36 3 4 35 7 38 Level 4 - Excellent A new experimental approach to a research problem in which most of the significant variables are controlled.
+33 3 36 3 Level 4 - Excellent A new experimental approach to a research problem in which most of the significant variables are controlled.
 Built a novel technology or integrate technologies to form an innovative system that has commercial or human benefit.
 A new approach which correlates information from a number of sources.
 The report also offers new insights or solutions to the problem.
-39 4 42 4 4 3 44 d Criterion 2 - Student Engagement 5 Points Available Scor е П İ This criterion assesses the extent to which the student(s) engages with the project and makes it their own.
-Person al engagement may be Λ ı recognized by how students address their personal interests, show evidence of independent motivation, thinking, creativity or initiative in / l the designing, implementation and presentation of the investigation. $\angle$ 5 1 Is it evident that the student(s) have gained a deeper understanding of the topic?
-Circle the number of 0 1 2 Does the student(s) show passion for their topic? points awarded.
-3 4 5
+39 4 42 4 - 41 44